janwilmake/uit/uithub.merge/README.md

-Cloudflare Typescript Worker with `export default { fetch }` that takes and combines multiple JSON Streams into one.
+# TODO

+Try the new definition.
+If it doesn't work out it's too complex, maybe don't support `outputStreamStrategy`; just have 1 concurrency if sort is desired.
+But try first because this could affect speed for slow streams greatly!

-# TODO:
+# Limitations

-Alter `uithub.merge` to:
+- max 1000 requests (max 1000 individual input streams)

-- allow adding prefix
+- 1-6 concurreny does not allow for much paralelism
-- define concurrency (one by one applies sorting automatically, and maybe its better anyway to not create too much backpressure)

 # Definition

+Cloudflare Typescript Worker with `export default { fetch }` that takes and combines multiple FormData streams into one.

 Env: